HEATING ASSISTANCE FAQ

 The intake worker takes your information and tries to obtain all information needed to complete the application.
 Your application will then be reviewed by a certifier according to your completed application date.
 At that point additional information may be requested to determine eligibility based on program guidelines.
 A letter will be sent to you requesting additional information, or informing you of your eligibility and benefit amount.

 Once you have had either your intake appointment or returned your re-certification application you should receive a written response within 6 weeks.
 At that time we will let you know if your application has been approved, denied or determined to be incomplete.

 What if I get a letter requesting more information?

 If you receive a notice, you must supply all the requested information for your application to be processed.
 Your application will remain incomplete until this information is received.

-How will I be notified if I am accepted for Fuel Assistance?
+How will I be notified if I am accepted for Heating Assistance?

 All applicants are notified by mail of their approval, and the benefit amount.
 The heating company is also notified at this time.
 If applicant is denied eligibility, they will be notified by mail also.